Something went wrong

 Short Term Trends

-Washington’s overall fuel oil consumption fluctuates each year based on the severity of the winter.
-As the temperature outside dips, homes’ HVAC systems need to burn additional number two heating oil to maintain a constant interior temperature.
+Washington’s overall number two heating oil consumption varies annually based on the severity of the winter.
+As the temperature outside drops, homes’ HVAC systems need to burn more and more fuel oil to keep the house warm inside.
 Last winter, the average outside temperature in Washington was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature